tdwg/website/content/pages/conferences/2022/instructions-for-abstract-submission/index.md

 ### Presenting Author

 The **_Presenting Author_** (added outside of Authors metadata panel, after Keywords) is the person who will be delivering the presentation at the conference.
 Type in the name of the presenter in the same way as it is listed as an author.
+Do not add affiliations.
 If there are multiple presenters, separate the names with a comma.

 _The presenting author will be responsible for a live, recorded, or poster presentation and must be fully registered for the conference by the time the abstract is approved for publication._